-Rachel Benvie is Curator of Montrose and Brechin Museums.
-Originally from Hertfordshire, she graduated with an MA in Archaeology from Cambridge University in 1985, and gained a postgraduate qualification in Museum Studies at Leicester University.
-She came to Montrose as Assistant Curator in 1987 and became Curator in 1991.
+Rachel Benvie is originally from Hertfordshire.
+She graduated with an MA in Archaeology from Cambridge University in 1985, and gained a postgraduate qualification in Museum Studies at Leicester University.
+She came to Montrose Museum as Assistant Curator in 1987 and became Curator in 1991.
 She served as Chairman of TAFAC from 2008 to 2011.

 Archie Dick is a Physics teacher at Forfar Academy.
 He graduated from Edinburgh University with an honours degree in Physics in 1979 and after a number of years on the digging circuit he entered the teaching profession.
 He returned to archaeology in an amateur capacity in 1989 and has worked mainly in the Kirriemuir area, particularly at the Neolithic and Iron Age site at Auchlishie.